swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 The co-chairs of the mentoring committee are responsible for:

-1. Scheduling monthly mentoring subcommittee meetings.
+1. Scheduling monthly mentoring committee meetings.
-    - Typically, meetings are the final Monday of every month and happen twice in one day (usually 13:00 UTC and 22:00 UTC)with each co-chair hosting one to accomodate time zones.
+    - Typically, meetings are the final Monday of every month and happen twice in one day (usually 13:00 UTC and 22:00 UTC) with each co-chair hosting one to accommodate time zones.
 2. Working with fellow co-chair to plan and share the monthly meeting agenda in advance (i.e. 1 or 2 weeks ahead of time).
-3. Leading one of the monthly subcommittee meetings (or delegate when absent).
+3. Leading one of the monthly committee meetings (or delegate when absent).
 4. Delegating tasks that come up each month.
-    - This can be done through a co-chairs meeting after monthly subcommittee meeting.
+    - This can be done through a co-chairs meeting after monthly committee meeting.
 5. Following up with other mentoring committee members regarding their duties/concerns.
-6. Gathering feedback from community and other sub-committee members about desired mentoring efforts or outcomes.
+6. Gathering feedback from community and other committee members about desired mentoring efforts or outcomes.
-7. Facilitating the formation of task forces/sub-committees as appropriate to accomplish desired mentoring outcomes.
+7. Facilitating the formation of task forces/committees as appropriate to accomplish desired mentoring outcomes.
 8. Adding/modifying new committee roles as necessary.
 9. Evaluating committee roles on a yearly basis.